meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 recommendation.
 They are free to use the token standard APIs on private synchronizers as they see fit.

-The reason for this is that the input contracts (i.e., UTXOs) referenced by a Daml transaction must all be assigned to the same synchronizer.
+The reason for this recommendation is that the input contracts (i.e., UTXOs) referenced by a Daml transaction must all be assigned to the same synchronizer.
 Settlement transactions likely involve multiple registries, holders, and apps.
 Therefore the most likely synchronizer that all input contracts of a settlement transaction